Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Implementation and improvements of both algorithms

-The most important part in the running time is given by the implementation of the LLL-algorithm at each step.
-If it were necessary, for each $\alpha_i$, we can take the appropriate $LLL_i$ to reduce the running time, until

-by using the remarks in pages 140 and 147 in \cite{Len2} about the implementation of the LLL-algorithm for lattices of rank 2.
+The most important part of the running time is given by the implementation of the LLL-algorithm at each step.
+If it were necessary, for each $\alpha_i$, we can take the appropriate $LLL_i$ to reduce the running time, by using the remarks on pages 140 and 147 in \cite{Len2} about the implementation of the LLL-algorithm in the simple and special case of lattices of rank 2.

-Observe that the second algorithm with CF and L (resp. with CF and $s$), can also be used with different values of L (resp. $s$) as we did with the LLL version.